gayanukabulegoda/NetAddress-Configuration-System/README.md

 - **[Aravinda](https://github.com/aravinda-gamage):** UI Design Support and Documentation Support

 ## Developed Report
-For a detailed analysis and insights into the project, refer to our [developed report](https://drive.google.com/file/d/117rcmgSi6xcnvW_kNQofqyep9sQbDRGE/view?usp=sharing).
+For a detailed analysis and insights into the project, refer to our [developed report](https://drive.google.com/file/d/1JWhd5xVpFUCNOnSCx2gRsFDmbTIU01CA/view?usp=sharing).

 ## Acknowledgments
 We would like to thank our instructors and peers for their support and guidance throughout the development of this project.
 Special thanks to the contributors and the open-source community for their invaluable resources and inspiration.

 ## License
 This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.

+## Contributing
+We welcome contributions to the NetAddress Configuration System.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

+## Security
+If you discover any security vulnerabilities, please follow our [SECURITY.md](SECURITY.md) guidelines for reporting them.

 ##
 <div align="center">